AhmadDalao/BookListingApp/README.md

 # BookListingApp

-This is a Simple Book Listing app which would allow a user to get a list of published books on a given topic. made with using Google Book's Api.
+This is a Simple Book Listing app that would allow a user to get a list of published books on a given topic. made by using Google Book's Api.

 # Pre-requisites